spwhite1337/card-classifier/README.md

 ## Data

 - Download raw data locally with `cc_download_magic`
+    - The images are extracted from this API: https://mtgjson.com/.
+Consider donating to support open source projects.
 - Curate data to crop down to artwork with `cc_curate_images`
 - Optional: Run `cc_count_cards` to count the cards in each category